Monitor memory usage before enabling memory-based recycle triggers.

 Definition: Indicates whether IIS periodically pings the worker process to check if it is healthy.

-Default:
+Default: True

-Recommended:
+Recommended: False

-Why it matters: While pings can help detect unresponsive processes, they may falsely classify long-running WSUS scans or metadata loads as unresponsive, causing premature app pool recycling.
+While pings can help detect unresponsive processes, they may falsely classify long-running WSUS scans or metadata loads as unresponsive, causing premature app pool recycling.
 Disabling pings avoids these false positives.

 Private Memory Limit